ljedrz/lambda_calculus/README.md

 - Church booleans
 - Church pairs
 - Church lists
+- Scott numerals
+- Parigot numerals

 The terms are implemented using De Bruijn indices, but are displayed using the classic lambda notation and can be parsed both ways.

-The data and operators follow the Church encoding.
 Library functions utilizing the fixed-point combinator use its call-by-value variant and are built for compatibility with as many β-reduction strategies as possible.
 The bodies of functions are normalized for maximum performance.

 ## Installation